 A customer support chatbot can answer many user queries simultaneously, unlike a real person who can only attend to one person at a time.
 Therefore, a chatbot can answer frequently asked questions, engage with users and provide relevant answers while directing urgent requests to a real agent to save time.

 In addition to engaging in human conversation to provide support, chatbots collect data.
 This data could be anything from surveys, user emails, or phone numbers to providing insights about questions users ask all the time so that businesses address these questions about the business or the service.

 Integrate with Different Applications

 Chatbots are not just computer programs that you add to your website or messaging apps so they can interact with users.
-Instead, Chatbots integrate with different applications, programs, and services to provide you with the best solutions you can get.
-For example, Chatbots integrate with Customer Relationship Management software (CRM) to give you insights based on your data.
+Instead, Chatbots integrate different applications, programs, and services to provide you with the best solutions.
+For example, Chatbots integrate with Customer Relationship Management software (CRM) to give insights based on your data.